asjad99/MIMIC_RL_COACH/README.md

 ### ABOUT

-This experiment was done to demonstrate how batch Reinforcement learning can be used for Decision Support in Clinical Settings
+This experiment was done to demonstrate how batch Reinforcement learning can be used for Decision Support in Clinical Settings.

+See Blog post for more details: https://www.asjadk.io/decision_support/

 We cover the following